 But at the end of the same book in their french press method, they don’t say to use a bloom…

 So I did some research to see if a french press/cafetière bloom is really necessary.
 And boy what a mixed bag of results!
-I’ll go into more detail about the different opinions but the gist of it is that you can and probably should allow coffee in a french press to bloom for about 30 seconds as part of the 4-minute brew, but as long as you stir it while it’s brewing you can get away without the bloom.
+I’ll go into more detail about the different opinions but you can and probably should allow coffee in a french press to bloom for about 30 seconds as part of the 4-minute brew, but as long as you stir it while it’s brewing you can get away without the bloom.

 It’s the usual case, if you like it use it, if you don’t like it then don’t use it.
 But let’s take a look at the different opinions and find out how to bloom coffee in a french press.